 Diatomaceous earth consists of fossilized remains of diatoms, a type of hard-shelled algae.
-It is used as a filtration aid, mild abrasive in products including toothpaste and is a mechanical insecticide.
+It is used as a filtration aid, mild abrasive in products, including toothpaste, and is a mechanical insecticide.
 Bugs can not become immune because they are killed by physical action, not chemical.

-What does Mechanical Insecticide mean?
+What does mechanical insecticide mean?

-Mechanical insecticide is like covering unwanted insects with broken glass; every time the insect moves, the diatomaceous earth cuts into the softer areas of the bug.
+Mechanical insecticide is like covering unwanted insects with broken glass; every time the insect moves, the diatomaceous earth (DE) cuts into the softer areas of the bug.
 Small holes are punched into the joints and the bug will dry out.

-Though diatomaceous earth is mostly harmless to humans, one danger is to breathe in the dust.
+Food-grade DE can be beneficial to humans.
 It is used to help clean the walls of blood vessels and lowers cholesterol if added to food or drink.
-A small amount of DE gets absorbed into the blood stream as silica.
-One of the benefits of Silica is that it helps to destroy bad fats.
+A small amount of DE gets absorbed into the bloodstream as silica.
+One of the benefits of Silica is to help destroy bad fats.
 Everyone we know who takes diatomaceous earth has lowered their cholesterol by 40-50 points, and they are amazed at how their high blood pressure goes down.

 The reason it is not harmful to humans when added to food is its size – 3 to 200 micrometers (Microns).
 Though diatomaceous earth is mostly harmless to humans, breathing in the dust can be dangerous, so be cautious when handling it.